mikemckiernan/GenerativeAIExamples/experimental/multimodal_assistant/README.md

 4. Follow instructions available [here](https://milvus.io/docs/install_standalone-gpu-docker.md).

-5. Run the example using streamlit
+5. Go to the folder with this code and then run the example using streamlit
 ```
-streamlit run examples/5_mins_rag_no_gpu/main.py
+cd GenerativeAIExamples/experimental/multimodal_assistant && streamlit run Multimodal_Assistant.py
 ```

 6. Finally to test the deployed example, goto the URL `http://<host_ip>:8501` in a web browser.
 Click on `browse files` and select your knowledge source.
 After selecting click on `Upload!` button to complete the ingestion process.